Precise Cosmological Constraints from BOSS Galaxy Clustering with a Simulation-Based Emulator of the Wavelet Scattering Transform: WST constraints without emulator error

 In Section \S\ref{subsec:likelihood}, we explained how the residual emulator error, $C_{\rm emu}$, was treated as an additional covariance contribution that we added to the overall error budget, through Eq. \eqref{eq:covmatall}.
 In order to illustrate the impact of this factor to the WST constraints, and also to better facilitate the comparison with our previous work \citep{PhysRevD.106.103509} (which did not account for the emulator error), we repeat the WST analysis using the contribution from the \textsc{Patchy} mocks only (that is, the first term in Eq. \eqref{eq:covmatall}) and contrast it against the full result, in Fig.~\ref{Fig:Cemucomp}.

 We notice that the inclusion of the emulator error $C_{\rm emu}$ leads to a substantial increase in the 1$\sigma$ errors for parameters $\sigma_8$ and $n_s$, in particular, with the corresponding impact being much less significant for $\omega_c$.
 When we neglect this term, on the other hand, and as we also pointed out in the main text, the constraints become much tighter and comparable to the ones of our previous analysis \citep{PhysRevD.106.103509} in the case of $\sigma_8$ and $n_s$.
 We stress that this result should be interpreted with caution, given that the emulator error has not been accounted for.
-It does serve, nevertheless, as an indication of the true constraining power of the WST, which can hopefully be exploited with the ever increasing precision of future emulation schemes.
+It does serve, nevertheless, as an indication of the intrinsic constraining power of the WST in the limit of zero emulation error.
+In order for this potential to actually be exploited by the next stage of precise spectroscopic observations, however, higher accuracy emulators and more precise characterization of the emulator error will be necessary.
+Whether and how these goals can be achieved is a matter of intense study.